insaneinside/chimi/README.md

 Chimi is a "commandlet"-based program with a usage style similar to that of e.g. [git](http://git-scm.org).

+If you're ever unsure about what a command does (or how it will interpret its arguments), passing the `-n` flag immediately after `chimi` will prevent Chimi from performing any (potentially hazardous) operations.

 Options to each command are specific *to that command*: `chimi -n job run foo` is **not** the same as `chimi job run -n foo` or even `chimi job -n run foo`.
 The sole exception is `-h`/`--help`, which is available for all commands.